esteedqueen/estherolatunde.com/content/posts/17-remote-work-playbook.md

 ### (aka how to get your team started with remote work)

+A friend who runs a couple of businesses in Lagos, Nigeria recently asked me to document a guide on how to introduce remote work to his team and I wrote this up.
+They found it helpful so I thought I might as well share it with y'all as this applies to any business out there who is curious about remote work.

 This guide aims to document how to get started with introducing a remote first culture into your company based on my experience running and working in remote teams in the last 4 years.

 Why should you give remote work a try?
 If you’re not convinced of the fact that remote work and having a distributed team is the future, please read this book [Remote: Office Not Required](https://www.amazon.com/Remote-Office-Not-Required/dp/0804137501) and buy it for your employees and managers.